Gordon999/Pi_OLED-MP3-Player/README.md

  setup audio output as required.
 I use the RaspiOS GUI, right click on the loudspeaker icon and choose the required audio output.

- setup wifi connection if required.
+ setup wifi connection if required for radio.

  to run at boot add /usr/bin/python3 /home/USERNAME/Pi_OLED_MP3_Player.py to /etc/xdg/lxsession/LXDE-pi/autostart